tgross/devopsdaysmsp2018/content/_index.md

 *https://www.brookings.edu/wp-content/uploads/2016/06/congress006-1.jpg*

 {{% note %}}
-legal remedy is likely to be ham-fisted...
+when these geniuses decide to act, the legal remedy is likely to be ham-fisted
 {{% /note %}}

 ---

 ## "We have to do something!"
 ## "This is something"
-## "We must do this!"
+## "We must do it!"

 ---